Mount House School: Joseph Henry Green

-Samuel Taylor Coleridge

-Green was also the literary executor to Samuel Taylor Coleridge and he edited the Spiritual Philosophy; founded on the teachings of the late Samuel Taylor Coleridge (1866) which was written at Mount House.
+Green was also the literary executor to Samuel Taylor Coleridge and he edited the Spiritual Philosophy; founded on the teachings of the late Samuel Taylor Coleridge (1866) at Mount House.

 Twentieth century - 2017

 Between 1940-45, Mount House was the home of the Architectural Association School during World War II.
 The house was then taken over by St Martha's School for Girls until 2017, when it became Mount House School.